sarahciston/codingcare/posts/critintro.md

 >"Anyone who has ever woven or knitted knows that one can change patterns [...] but, more importantly, they know *there are other patterns*.
 The web of technology can indeed be woven differently, but even to discuss such intentional changes of pattern requires an examination of the features of the current pattern and an understanding of the origins and the purpose of the present design." [@franklinRealWorldTechnology2004]

 Yet, how do we participate on our own terms, in order to change systems to suit us?
 Especially when learning programming and engaging with tech is often so intimidating?
 How do we keep from further marginalizing those whose perspectives are most necessary in order to face the challenges of emerging technologies and to change them?

+I write from particular perspectives that inform how I understand these urgent concerns and that shape my stakes in them.
+My interest in code and AI grew from wanting to understand how I might tell stories in new forms, using digital tools that I wanted to build.
+I am white, queer, agender, and grew up in the rural Ozarks in the U.S., which is the ancestral home of the Osage and Kickapoo nations.
+I have been fortunate to go far with my education, while witnessing many who could not.
+I came late to both queerness and coding.
+I spent a long time struggling to learn in tech communities where it seemed I didn't belong.
+Yet I was conscious of the growing impacts these technologies were having on my voice and on others who might also feel left out.
+Over the last decade, I have begun developing the approaches shared across the works collected in Trans\*formative Technocraft, as practices of exploration and investigation, experimentation and imagination, restoration and resistance toward and with technologies like machine learning.
+More fundamentally, these are practices that ask how we better use technology in service of our relations with each other and in service of building the systems and worlds we want.

 ## Critical AI Must Be Intersectional